 Start monitoring a process from a driver.
-When a process is monitored, a process exit will result in a call to the provided process_exit [page 97] callback in the ErlDrvEntry [page 92] structure.
+When a process is monitored, a process exit will result in a call to the provided process_exit [page 117] call-back in the ErlDrvEntry [page 112] structure.
 The ErlDrvMonitor structure is filled in, for later removal or compare.

-The process parameter should be the return value of an earlier call to driver_caller [page 111] or driver_connected [page 111] call.
+The process parameter should be the return value of an earlier call to driver_caller [page 133] or driver_connected [page 133] call.

-The function returns 0 on success, < 0 if no callback is provided and > 0 if the process is no longer alive.
+The function returns 0 on success, < 0 if no call-back is provided and > 0 if the process is no longer alive.